-In research I conducted with John Meadowcroft, we similarly found that a striking feature of the EDL was the important role of violence within the organisation, and that participating within the group gave members an opportunity to engage in physical altercations.
-For example, at a demonstration in the centre of Birmingham in July 2013 numerous scuffles between EDL and Unite Against Fascism counter-protestors were witnessed and a number of EDL members came away bleeding from head wounds.
+In research I conducted with John Meadowcroft, we similarly found that a striking feature of the EDL was the important role of violence within the organisation and that participating within the group gave members an opportunity to engage in physical altercations.
+For example, at a demonstration in the centre of Birmingham in July 2013, numerous scuffles between EDL and Unite Against Fascism counter-protestors were witnessed and a number of EDL members came away bleeding from head wounds.
 EDL members were observed sniffing and eating a white powder before moving to the front of the demonstration to aggressively taunt police and counter-demonstrators.

 The loyal footsoldier

 EDL participation also enables members to construct a sense of self-worth that affirms their dignity independently of their low socio-economic status.
 We found that EDL activism is couched in moral terms – particularly, the duty to protect one’s family and one’s community – that provides its predominantly working-class members with a heightened sense of their own self-worth.
-For example, during the Birmingham demonstration, one member revealed that he thought his family could be protected by his EDL participation when he stated that ‘[David] Cameron won’t stand up for us, so we have to stand up; if we don’t stand up, it will be my children, and I’d rather it be me than my children’.
+For example, during the Birmingham demonstration, one member revealed that he thought his family could be protected by his EDL participation when he stated that ‘ Cameron won’t stand up for us, so we have to stand up; if we don’t stand up, it will be my children, and I’d rather it be me than my children’.

 The third exclusive benefit that the EDL supplies to its members is group solidarity: the opportunity to be part of a close-knit group united by the belief that they are fighting for a common and just cause.
-For example, at one meet-and-greet session an EDL member told the audience that when they go to a demonstration, ‘you go as brothers and sisters’.
-He talked about getting the coach to an upcoming demonstration, and said that when members travel on the coach they ‘are like a family’, and told them ‘you have to respect that you will be travelling as part of a family’.
+For example, at one meet-and-greet session, an EDL member told the audience that when they go to a demonstration, ‘you go as brothers and sisters’.
+He talked about getting the coach to an upcoming demonstration and said that when members travel on the coach they ‘are like a family’, and told them ‘you have to respect that you will be travelling as part of a family’.

 The costs of EDL activism

 As well as the benefits described above, like all political activity, EDL membership also imposes costs, in particular, stigma.
 Indeed, it is such a stigmatised activity that several members revealed that they had family and friends who privately supported their activism, yet did not want to participate more actively because it might jeopardise their career.
 One member revealed that although he had managed to persuade his mother that the EDL ‘isn’t bad or racist’, she was unable to ‘support him officially’ because she would lose her job as a teacher if her support became public.
 The same member also said he did not fear losing his job because he thinks that his managers at the warehouse are supportive of his EDL involvement, yet ‘can’t say so out loud because they’d be sacked’.

 The benefits of EDL membership will appeal more to those individuals who enjoy violence and aggressive confrontation, have low self-worth and value the group solidarity the EDL offers.
 Accordingly, it should not be surprising that most EDL members are young men, often with links to football hooliganism, who are employed in industries that are unlikely to sanction them for their involvement.

-Mancur Olson, The Logic of Collective Action: Publics Goods and the Theory of Groups (Cambridge: Harvard University Press, 1965).
+Mancur Olson, The Logic of Collective Action: Publics Goods and the Theory of Groups (Cambridge: Harvard University Press, 1965)

-Gordon Tullock, “The Paradox of Revolution”, Public Choice 11, no.1 (1971): 89–99.
+Gordon Tullock, “The Paradox of Revolution”, Public Choice 11, no.1 (1971): 89–99

 Joel Busher, The Making of Anti-Muslim Protest: Grassroots Activism in the English Defence League (London: Routledge, 2015), 38, 141